PARC/ai-ethics/Committee-Checklist.md

 conflict of interest related to the project.
 Can they be mitigated or should the members recuse themselves.

+If the scope of a project or the data changes in any significant way, projects should be sumbitted for review again.

 ## Business development ##

 - Does the project require IRB?